enkidevs/curriculum/zapier/introduction/first-zap/zap-editor-1.md

 Select the order of the actions that you need to take to connect Google Sheets to Zapier:

 ???
-Select the trigger column.
 ???
-Select the spreadsheet.
 ???
-Select the worksheet.
 ???

-Sign into Google Sheets.
+* Sign into Google Sheets.
+* Select the spreadsheet.
+* Select the worksheet.
+* Select the trigger column.

+---
+## Revision

+To connect Google Sheets in Zapier, you have to sign in to your account, and select the ??? and ???.

-* 4
+* spreadsheet
-* 2
+* worksheet
-* 3
+* sheet
-* 1
+* workbook

 ---
 ## Footnotes